SuperZooper3/reci/README.md

 ### NEW (as of Milestone 3)

-- User profile page with added statistics, followers, following, your recipies and review
+- User profile page with added statistics, followers, following, your recipies and reviews

 <img src="profile.png" alt="User profile page" width="400"/>